MicrosoftDocs/azure-docs/articles/container-apps/firewall-integration.md

 You can lock down a network via NSGs with more restrictive rules than the default NSG rules to control all inbound and outbound traffic for the Container Apps environment at the subscription level.

-In the Consumption + Dedicated plan structure, user-defined routes (UDRs) and securing outbound traffic with a firewall are supported.
-Learn more in the [networking architecture document](./networking.md#user-defined-routes-udr---preview).
+In the workload profiles architecture, user-defined routes (UDRs) and securing outbound traffic with a firewall are supported.
+Learn more in the [networking concepts document](./networking.md#user-defined-routes-udr---preview).

-In the Consumption plan, custom user-defined routes (UDRs) and ExpressRoutes are not supported.
+In the Consumption only architecture, custom user-defined routes (UDRs) and ExpressRoutes aren't supported.

 ## NSG allow rules

-The following tables describe how to configure a collection of NSG allow rules for a Consumption only architecture.
+The following tables describe how to configure a collection of NSG allow rules.
 >[!NOTE]
-> The subnet associated with a Container App Environment requires a CIDR prefix of `/23` or larger.
+> The subnet associated with a Container App Environment on the Consumption only architecture requires a CIDR prefix of `/23` or larger.
+On the workload profiles architecture (preview), a `/27` or larger is required.

 ### Inbound